 Based on Dr. Elan Ezrachi's groundbreaking work, we at Interwoven/שָׁזוּר aim to serve three primary demographics:

 In recent years, Interwoven/שָׁזוּר has provided educational content and logistical support for nearly all of the Israeli leadership missions visiting New York.
 We construct itineraries rich with impactful, immersive experiences that are tailor-made for the needs of each group.
-We create the pre and post component to every mission, allowing the participants to prepare for and reflect on the experience throughout the duration of the trip.
+We create the pre and post component to every mission, allowing participants to prepare for and reflect on the experience throughout the duration of the trip.

 Interwoven/שָׁזוּר is the first and only trip provider in the field that abides by the standards of practice set forth by Belong and UJA Federation of New York.
 Our partnership with Belong allows us to set the standard for professionalism and excellence in this emerging educational field.

 Founded by former emissaries (Shlichim), Interwoven/שָׁזוּר is best equipped to develop programs for the variety of emissaries in the field.
 To that end, we collaborate with the Jewish Agency and the World Zionist Organization (WZO) to develop cutting-edge programs for their various emissary tracks.
-Including, but not limited to working with Shinshinim, Israel campus fellows, summer camp Shlichim and teacher Shlichim in the Greater N.Y. and Bay areas.
+Including, but not limited to working with Shinshinim, Israel campus fellows, summer camp Shlichim and teacher Shlichim in the Greater N.Y. and Bay-Area.

-Each of these programs allows the Shlichim to process their experience, hold meaningful dialogue with American peers, and provides them with a better understanding of the community they serve, empowering them to act as living bridges between Israel and Diaspora Jewry upon their return to Israel.
+Each of these programs allows the Shlichim to process their experience, hold meaningful dialogue with American peers, and provides them with a better understanding of the community they serve.
+Empowering them to act as living bridges between Israel and Diaspora Jewry upon their return to Israel.

 Interwoven/שָׁזוּר and the Bnai Bayit program joined forces to enhance each other's work with this untapped demographic.
 Bnai Bayit matches Israeli graduate students with host families in the local Jewish community for the year.
 The opportunity to spend weekends, Jewish and national holidays together, offers these Israeli students an unmitigated insiders glimpse into American Jewish life.